siqb/CarND-LaneLines-P1/README.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
+* Improve the lane line projections to be continuous even over broken lane lines
-* Reflect on your work in a written report
+* Reflect on my experience and findings

 [//]: # (Image References)